braze-inc/braze-docs/_docs/_partners/data_and_infrastructure_agility/customer_data_platform/tealium/tealium.md

 Tealium requires that you first set up a valid data source for your connector to draw from.
 1. From the left sidebar in Tealium under **Server-Side**, navigate to **Sources > Data Sources > + Add Data Source**.
-2. Locate your desired platform within the available categories, and name your source, this is a required field.<br>![Data Source][6]{: style="max-width:80%;margin-left:15px;margin-bottom:15px;"}
+2. Locate your desired platform within the available categories, and name your source, this is a required field.<br>![][6]{: style="max-width:80%;margin-left:15px;margin-bottom:15px;"}
 3. From the **Event Specifications** options, choose the [event specs](https://community.tealiumiq.com/t5/Customer-Data-Hub/Event-Specifications/ta-p/19329) you would like to include.
 Event specifications help you identify the event names and required attributes to track in your installation.
-These specifications will be applied to incoming events.<br>![Event Specs][7]{: style="max-width:80%;margin-left:15px;margin-bottom:15px;"}<br>Take some time to think about what data is most valuable to you and which specifications seem most appropriate for your use case.
+These specifications will be applied to incoming events.<br>![][7]{: style="max-width:80%;margin-left:15px;margin-bottom:15px;"}<br>Take some time to think about what data is most valuable to you and which specifications seem most appropriate for your use case.
 [Custom event specifications][19] are also available. <br>
 4. The next dialogue advances to the **Get Code** step.
 The base code and event tracking code provided here serve as your installation guide.
 Download the provided PDF if you wish to share these instructions with your team.
-Select **Save & Continue** once finished.<br>![Get Code][8]{: style="max-width:80%;margin-left:15px;margin-bottom:15px;"}<br>
+Select **Save & Continue** once finished.<br>![][8]{: style="max-width:80%;margin-left:15px;margin-bottom:15px;"}<br>
-5. You will now be able to view your saved source as well as add or remove event specs. <br>![Connector][18]{: style="max-width:80%;margin-left:15px;margin-bottom:15px;"}<br>From the detailed data source view you can perform the following actions:
+5. You will now be able to view your saved source as well as add or remove event specs. <br>![][18]{: style="max-width:80%;margin-left:15px;margin-bottom:15px;"}<br>From the detailed data source view you can perform the following actions:
 - View and copy the data source key
 - View installation instructions
 - Return to the **Get Code** page
 - Add or remove event specifications
-- View live events related to an event specification
+- Navigate to view live events related to an event specification
 - And more...<br>
 6. Lastly, select **Save / Publish** found at the top of the page.
 If you do not publish your source, you will be unable to find it when configuring your Braze connector.